ramnauth/ramnauth.github.io/_posts/2018-07-16-scratch-constructs.md

 layout: post

 # The title of your post
-title: Building Blocks of Programming
+title: Building Blocks in Scratch

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.